entigolabs/infralib-lab/quickstart/1/readme.txt

 ### 3) Use the Infralib Agent

-Configure the AWS_REGION you want to use.
+Configure the AWS_REGION to be used.
 > $ export AWS_REGION="eu-north-1"

 Configure access credentials with Administrative privileges.